suffolklibraries/sljekyll/blog/_posts/2018-07-31-arts-programme.md

 author: melissa-matthews
 category: ["blog", "bloc"]
 excerpt: "Arts programme coordinator Melissa Matthews talks about the next big step in the development of the Suffolk Libraries Arts Programme."
-featured-image: /images/featured/featured-arts-blog-1.jpg
+featured-image: /images/featured/featured-arts-blog-2.jpg
-featured-alt: A collage produced at an arts workshop at Sybil Andrews Academy
+featured-alt: Things young people would like to see in libraries.
+Image produced at an arts workshop at Sybil Andrews Academy.
-breadcrumb: blog
+breadcrumb: bloc
 ---

 {% include /c/figure.html alt="Collage produced at an arts workshop at Sybil Andrews Academy" src="/images/featured/featured-arts-blog-1.jpg" caption="A collage produced at an arts workshop at Sybil Andrews Academy" %}